Quick & Easy Pho

 Step-By-Step Instructions

 In a large pot, combine the remaining 3 onion quarters, beef broth, chicken broth, water, fish sauce, ginger, cinnamon, sugar, star anise, and cloves.
+Bring everything to a boil, then reduce the heat to medium-low and let it simmer for 30 minutes.

 Meanwhile, bring a large pot of water to a boil.
-Off the heat, add the noodles.
-Let sit, stirring regularly to prevent sticking, until the noodles are soft and pliable but still not tender, 5 to 10 minutes.
+Off the heat, add the noodles and let them sit, stirring occasionally to prevent sticking, until they’re soft and pliable but not quite tender—5 to 10 minutes.
+Drain and rinse well with cold water, then set aside.

-Over a large bowl, strain the broth through a fine mesh strainer.
-Discard the solids and pour the clear broth back into the pot.
-(Alternatively, you can use a fine mesh spider to fish out the solids.)
+Over a large bowl, strain the broth through a fine mesh strainer, discarding the solids, and pour the clear broth back into the pot.
+(Or if you have a fine mesh spider, you can use that to fish out the solids—it’s much easier!)
+At this point, the broth can be made ahead and stored in the refrigerator for up to 3 days or frozen for up to 3 months.

-Using a slotted spoon or spider, remove the beef from the broth and divide between the bowls.
-Ladle the broth over the noodles and beef.
+Using a slotted spoon or spider, remove the beef from the broth and divide it between the bowls.
+Ladle the hot broth over the noodles and beef, then top each bowl with the reserved thinly sliced onions, bean sprouts, and cilantro.
+Serve with lime wedges, hoisin, and sriracha on the side.
+This recipe makes two large dinner-sized bowls or four smaller ones.

 You May Also Like

-Quick Beef Pho
+Quick & Easy Pho

 Ingredients